 Like I noted above, Bloodrunners wasn’t as bad as I thought it was going to be going into it.
 Sure, it’s a strange concept to see vampires involved with running a speakeasy during the 1930’s.
 But, the story that’s offered with this film was decently done and very well presented.
 I would personally consider this film to be more of a drama than anything.
 The visual and audible presentation that’s provided is really well done despite my personal complaints of low volume levels as the film started as with the manual adjustment, we were able to sit through this film.
 There definitely is more additional content than I expected with this release; however I would’ve personally liked to have seen more.

 If you’re into some really weird, low-budget films; then Bloodrunners is definitely for you.
-If you’re interested in grabbing this film for your collection, it becomes available to the general public next week.
+If you’re interested in grabbing this film for your collection, it is available now.

 However, I can certainly guarantee you that Ice-T’s role in this film doesn’t even come close to his performance in New Jack City.